 The spa features three indoor and outdoor heated pools, indoor and outdoor Jacuzzis, a relaxation lounge, wonderful spa shop and tons of treatment rooms.

-I had a delightful 80-minute massage and felt like a new woman afterwards.
-For my signature massage, I selected woodspice as my aromatherapy oil, it smelled like the essence of Vermont!
+My first treatment was a delightful 80-minute massage and felt like a new woman afterwards.
+For my signature massage, I could pick from eight custom scents.
+I selected woodspice as my aromatherapy oil, it smelled like the essence of Vermont!
 My therapist, Jan, really dug into the knots in my neck and she made some excellent recommendations of stretches I can do in-between treatments to keep my body in tip-top shape.

 I also had a lovely facial during my stay.
 The signature facial included a hydrating mask that really plumped my skin up.
 I needed it after all the exposure to the wind and snow.
 I was delighted that this treatment also included a hand and head massage.